mkiser/WTFJHT/_topics/trump-epa.markdown

 <div class="topic-date"><small><a href="https://whatthefuckjusthappenedtoday.com/2017/04/14/Day-85/">April 14, 2017</a></small></div>
 <p><strong>Scott Pruitt called for an "exit" from the Paris climate agreement</strong>.
-It's the first time a high-ranking official has explicitly disavowed the agreement endorsed by nearly 200 countries to fight climate change.
+It's the first time a high-ranking official has explicitly disavowed the agreement endorsed by nearly 200 countries to fight <a href="/trump-epa/">climate change</a>.
 It would takes three years under the accord's terms for a party to withdraw, followed by a one-year waiting period — about the same length as Trump’s first term in office. (<a href="https://www.washingtonpost.com/news/energy-environment/wp/2017/04/14/trumps-epa-chief-scott-pruitt-calls-for-an-exit-to-the-paris-climate-agreement/" target="_blank">Washington Post</a>)</p>